Metolius man pleads guilty to criminal mistreatment - NewsBreak

 Metolius man pleads guilty to criminal mistreatment

-Duane Hollenbeak, Jr. 34, pleaded guilty to three counts of felony first-degree criminal mistreatment Thursday, June 2.
+Duane Hollenbeak, 34, pleaded guilty to three counts of felony first-degree criminal mistreatment Thursday, June 2.

 The case involves Hollenbeak's neglect of three children, ages 12, 7 and 3.
 He was arrested after an ongoing investigation of his Metolius residence on April 6.